Gravitational wave constraints on the primordial black hole dominated early universe: Early isocurvature induced gravitational waves

 We may include the effects of clustering by including a higher order $k$ dependence on scales $k>k_{\rm cluster}$.
-In that case we have to shift our estimate to

-Since the integral over $s$ results in hypergeometric functions we have a rough estimate as follows.
+In that case we have to shift our estimate to{ } Since the integral over $s$ results in hypergeometric functions we have a rough estimate as follows.
 We first consider only the case $s_0=1$ in Eq.~\eqref{eq:s0} since any deviation yields an $O(1)$ factor which is not important.
-Then we evaluate the spectrum at $k\sim k_{UV}$ where the peak is expected, which yields
+Then we evaluate the spectrum at $k\sim k_{UV}$ where the peak is expected, which yields{ } where the precise value of $\tilde F_{\rm cluster}=\tilde F_{\rm cluster}(F_{\rm cluster},n,c_s)$ is given in Appendix~\ref{App:kernel}.
+The presence of clustering might set tighter constraints on $\beta$ given by{ } For example, if we consider $n=1$ and we take a large clustering $\tilde F_{\rm cluster}^2\approx 4/5 F_{\rm cluster}^2\sim 1$, the parameter space of PBH reheating is non-vanishing if{ } where we imposed that the upper bound \eqref{eq:betamaxcluster} is larger than the minimum value of $\beta$ \eqref{eq:betamin}.
+We see that the PBH isocurvature induced GWs is an interesting way to constrain the amount of clustering in the PBH reheating scenario.